-- I placed a few toothpicks in the side because otherwise your slices will start to fall and you won’t be able to keep the juices in as well.
+- I placed a few toothpicks on the side because otherwise, your slices will start to fall, and you won’t be able to keep the juices in as well.

-- Be sure to remember how many toothpicks you stuck in the side, so you can count them when you take them out after cooking.
+- Be sure to remember how many toothpicks you stuck on the side, so you can count them when you take them out after cooking.
 Those things can get lost in there!

-I place the ham on the side because it’s easier to get the glaze to run down into the slices.
+I place the ham on its side because it’s easier to get the glaze to run down into the slices.

 Cover the pan with tin foil and place it in the preheated oven.